jmgirard/rocker-bayes/README.md

 ## Option 2: Build image locally
 You could also download the Dockerfile from GitHub and build it yourself.<br />
 Note that rstanarm is slow to build, so skip that if you don't plan to use it.<br />
-Then navigate to <http://localhost:8787> and enter "rstudio" and "pass".
+Then navigate to <http://localhost:8787> and enter "rstudio" and "pass".<br />
+You can also customize the rstudio port and password in `.env`.

 ```
 git clone https://github.com/jmgirard/rocker-bayes.git